 Soup is a wonderful expression of love.
-Handcrafted with the intention of serving up a little homespun goodness, it is a nurturing expression of care and kindness.
+Handcrafted with the intention of serving up a sprinkle of love, it’s also a nurturing expression of care and kindness.
 And these postpartum soup recipes can be the ideal expression of this kind of care.

 The food tree or meal train approach is an excellent means of providing nourishing meals for new parents who are just getting into the groove of caring for a little one.
 Those sleepless nights and hours of acclimating aren’t always conducive to making their own healthy, home-cooked meals.